Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 ### Objective:
- To understand customer behaviour of Capernaum(Alison) user base (13 million approx.) and categorize them based on demography and buying behaviour to facilitate capture and retention.
+ To understand customer behaviour of Capernaum(Alison) user base (13 million approx.) and categorize them based on demography and buying behaviour to uncover insights and facilitate capture/retention.

 ### Business questions